-I have to say when I started talking to my mother about trying out some video monitoring in our home to see if it was viable, she wasn’t too thrilled !
+I have to say that when I started talking to my mom about trying out some video monitoring in our home, to see if it was viable, she wasn’t too thrilled !

 Helps to clear up any confusion